 Difference Between MySQL Float vs Decimal

-MySQL provides the different types of data types to the user, the float and decimal are data types which are provided by MySQL.
-By using float data type we can represent the approximate numeric value, in MySQL float data types four bytes are used to store the single-precision value and eight bytes are used to store the double-precision values.
+MySQL offers various data types to users, including float and decimal data types.
+We use the float data type in MySQL to represent approximate numeric values.
+Single-precision values are stored using four bytes, while double-precision values require eight.
 On the other side, we have a decimal data type that comes under the numeric data types; we can use DEC as a decimal.
-Normally decimal is used to store the fixed value into the database.
-In decimal, we need to define the decimal point precision and float data types there is no need to specify the precision point.
+To store fixed values in a database, we commonly utilize the decimal data type.
+The decimal point precision and float data types must be defined in decimal.
+There is no need to specify the precision point.

 Head to Head Comparison between MySQL Float vs Decimal (Infographics)